rust-lang/rfcs/text/0000-integer-conversions.md

 With flat memory model and no validity guarantees raw pointers are essentially weird integers and they are relatively often converted to normal integers (usually `usize`) and back with operator `as`.
-However, operator `as` can truncate a pointer even to `i8` without blinking an eye, so it would be nice to have a checked conversion method instead of it - the checking in this case is purely compile time.
+However, operator `as` can truncate a pointer even to `i8` without blinking an eye, so it would be nice to have a dedicated checked conversion method instead of it - the checking in this case is purely compile time.
 As a bonus, the conversion method doesn't usually require specifying the target `usize`.